 New to Grow

+Feeling overwhelmed by life's challenges?
+You don't need to do it alone.
+Therapy can offer you a safe, non-judgmental space to that allows you to explore your experiences by slowing down, reflecting and being fully heard.
 I have been a therapist for 11 plus years.
 I have trained in different treatment types that enables me to work with helps individuals to navigate anxiety, relationship patterns, grief, chronic medical issues, and life transitions with compassion and clarity.
-I integrate trauma informed care, CPT somatic therapy, and cognitive approaches to support healing at a pace that feels safe and collaborative.
+I integrate trauma informed care, cognitive processing therapy, somatic therapy, internal family systems, trauma informed care, and cognitive behavioral therapy to support healing at a pace that feels safe and collaborative.
 My goal is to create a space where you feel understood, empowered, and supported as you move toward meaningful change.

 In our first session together, here's what you can expect